 The concept of AI has been around for many centuries, however, it was first popularized in the 1950s when Alan Turing explored the true possibility of making machines think and perform all intellectual tasks that a human can.
 His paper on the famous imitation game sparked a new wave of researchers.

 Several small advancements took place in the field of AI thereafter playing a significant role in the development of the field.
-On 1996, intelligence and reasoning of machines were acknowledged when IBM’s machine named “Deep Blue” defeated world chess champion, Gary Kasparov.
+In 1996, the intelligence and reasoning of machines were acknowledged when IBM’s machine named “Deep Blue” defeated world chess champion, Gary Kasparov.
 This led to further researches and the launch of a basic pen-style robot by Sony and a humanoid robot by Honda in the years 1999 and 2005 respectively.
-The major advancements in the AI took place only after the year 2010 for which the availability of huge amounts of data, and powerful machines played a major role.
+The major advancements in AI took place only after the year 2010 for which the availability of huge amounts of data, and powerful machines played a major role.